san1718/mc02_CSS-Portfolio/README.md

 ## Overview
 This activity will show the creation of a page using HTML and CSS.
-There will be sections different sections such as 'About Me', 'Work', 'Contact', and Resume.
+There will be different sections such as 'About Me', 'Work', 'Contact', and Resume.
 This is the first time creating a portfolio website.

 ## Technologies Used